A Night Under the Milky Way on an Uninhabited Indian Island

 The Water

-Bangaram's water is different.
+Bangaram's water is a category of its own.

 Visibility stretches 20-30 meters on a good day.
 You swim off the beach — no boat needed, no guide required — and within minutes you're hovering over a reef that's been growing undisturbed for centuries.
 Parrotfish the size of small dogs.
 Butterflyfish darting in synchronized patterns.
 And then, casually cruising along the reef edge, a blacktip reef shark.